abguy/trade-processor/README.md

 4. My installation is configured with 1 minute delays before messages will be delivered to the frontend UI.
 This value could be changed easily depending from the expected loading.
 Moreover this value could be changed dinamically.

+# Lessons learned

+New Node.js cluster is awesome.
+It properly utilizes all CPU cores you have.
+On the other hand it's master process is still a bottleneck, particularly if your worker process are very lightweight and fast.

+The most optimal number in my case is **~25k concurrent requests** for a single consumer server.
+I think that these numbers could be different for other projects.

+Hope you have a fantastic day!

 # Contacts

 If you have questions you could reach me at A.V.Belyaev at gmail.

-Hope you have a fantastic day!